 Tieja Thomas holds a Ph.D. in Education from Concordia University (Montreal, QC, Canada).
 In her work as a researcher, educator, and humanist, she carries a belief that the complex, real-life problems that increasingly characterize many 21st century societies need to be addressed from an interdisciplinary and cross-cultural perspective: one that pays attention to where such phenomena as cultural pluralism, global economics, technological innovation, human security, and human capacity intersect.

-Currently, Dr. Thomas is working as co-Principal Investigator on the Someone Project, a research grant aimed at building curricula for learning across the lifespan to prevent and combat hate appearing in online environments.
-Initial funding for this research was provided by the Kanishka Contribution Program (Public Safety Canada).
+Currently, Dr. Thomas works as a Senior Policy Analyst with the Canadian Radio-television and Telecommunications Commission.
+She is also affiliated with the Someone Project, a research program aimed at building curricula for learning across the lifespan to prevent and combat hate appearing in online environments.

 For several years, Dr. Thomas has taught graduate-level social scientific research methods courses (quantitative, qualitative).
 Other areas of teaching expertise include: methodologies of Internet research, education and (in)equity, education and diversity, sociology of education, and technology and society.
 As an educator, she aspires to create a dynamic and learning-centered pedagogical environment that encourages learners to challenge their assumptions and taken-for-granted ways of seeing and being in the world.

-Outside of academia, she is a Canadian, gluten-free, dancer, runner, yogi, gardener, amateur photographer, pet-lover, wine-lover, nerd, youngest child, and Virgo.
+Outside of academia, she is a Canadian, gluten-free, dancer, runner, yogi, gardener, amateur photographer, dog-lover, wine-lover, nerd, youngest child, and Virgo.